zendesk/kasket/README.md

 ## Cache expiry

-The goal of Kasket is to be as safe as possible to use, so the cache is expired in a number of situations
+The goal of Kasket is to be as safe as possible to use, so the cache is expired in a number of situations:
 * When you save a model instance
 * When your database schema changes
 * When you install a new version of Kasket